notmedia/cordova-plugin-adcolony/README.md

 ZONE_ID=vz1fd5a8b2bf6841a0a4b826

-You will need to manually add the contents of the file platforms/android/proguard-adcolony.txt to your existing project proguard-project.txt file (I need to figure out how to do this via a script still)
+You will need to manually merge the contents of the file platforms/android/proguard-adcolony.txt to your existing project proguard-project.txt file (I need to figure out how to do this via a script still)

 ### iOS